MaartenAfschrift/OpenSim_SourceAD/README.md

 Brief overview of the framework
 -------------------------------

-Solving trajectory optimization problems with our framework consists of different steps:
+Solving trajectory optimization problems with our framework necessitates performing several steps:

 * Build the source code of the modified versions of OpenSim and Simbody that enable the use of algorithmic differentiation ([On Windows using Microsoft Visual Studio](#on-windows-using-visual-studio)).